davidsonz/Travel-Website/_subposts/LondonMuseums2014.md

 We headed into London today with one mission: Hit the Museums!

-Louise and I are determinded to see as many of the London Museums as possible before we leave and today we tick off two of the biggest;
+Louise and I are determined to see as many of the London Museums as possible before we leave and today we tick off two of the biggest;
 The <a target="_blank" href="http://www.britishmuseum.org/">British Museum</a> and the <a target="_blank" href="https://www.sciencemuseum.org.uk/">Science Museum</a>.

 The Science Museum is actually the main point of the trip, they are currently hosting an <a target="_blank" href="https://www.sciencemuseum.org.uk/what-was-on/collider">LHC (Large Hadron Collider) Exhibit </a> that is touring the world.